 How do I register for courses?

 - Through the Student Administration System (PeopleSoft), except for laboratory rotations and independent study.
-For these, complete the required forms and submit them to the UConn Health Registrar’s office, AM039
+For these, complete the required forms (found on the Current Student page) and submit them to the UConn Health Registrar’s Office, AM039

 How many laboratory rotations (MEDS 6496) are required?